-Installing the Battery
+Installing a Battery

-This section describes how to install the battery into the TC57 device.
+This section describes how to install a battery into the device.

-NOTE: User modification of the device, particularly in the battery well, such as labels, asset tags, engravings, stickers, etc., may compromise the intended performance of the device or accessories.
-Performance levels such as sealing (Ingress Protection (IP)), impact performance (drop and tumble), functionality, temperature resistance, etc. could be affected.
-DO NOT put any labels, asset tags, engravings, stickers, etc. in the battery well.
+NOTE: Do not put any labels, asset tags, engravings, stickers, or other objects in the battery well.
+Doing so may compromise the intended performance of the device or accessories.
+Performance levels such as sealing (Ingress Protection (IP)), impact performance (drop and tumble), functionality, or temperature resistance could be affected.

-1. Insert the battery, bottom first, into the battery compartment at the back of the device.

-2. Press the battery down into the battery compartment until the battery release latches snap into place.
+- 1. Insert the battery, bottom first, into the battery compartment in the back of the device. - 2.
+Press the battery down until it snaps into place.

-Charging the Battery
+Charging the Device